Stanisław Ziemiański (Jesuit)

-Stanislaw Ziemiański (born 1931) is a Jesuit philosopher and theologian, and a composer of numerous religious songs and hymns.
+Stanislaw Ziemiański (born 1931) is a Polish Jesuit philosopher and theologian, and a composer of numerous religious songs and hymns.

 Life and academic activity

 Ziemiański was born on September 7, 1931, in Besko, near Sanok, Poland.
 He entered the Jesuit Order 1949 and studied at the Jesuit Faculty of Philosophy in Kraków (1953-1956) and theology at the Jesuit Faculty of Theology Bobolanum in Warsaw (1956–1960).
 He was ordained a priest in 1959.
 He continued his philosophical studies at the Catholic University of Lublin (1960-1963), obtaining a Ph.D.
 His doctoral dissertation, "Ontologiczne podstawy definicji w systemie Arystotelesa" (Ontological Foundations of the Theory of Definition in the Aristotle's System), was supervised by Prof. M.A.
 Krąpiec OP.

 In 1962 Ziemiański was appointed a lecturer at the Jesuit Faculty of Philosophy in Kraków (now Academy Ignatianum).
 He taught metaphysics, theodicy and cosmology, and history of medieval philosophy.

 Ziemiański has been linked to the Jesuit Faculty of Philosophy in Cracow for more than fifty years, taking an active part in its administration.
 He headed the Jesuit Learned Society in Cracow (1988-1993).
 He was a president of the Philosophical Section of the Polish Theological Society from 1988 to 1993.
 He served as a visiting professor at Le Moyne College in Syracuse, New York, from 1984 to 1985, lecturing in theodicy.
 He was director of the Section of Systematic Philosophy at the Jesuit Faculty of Philosophy in Cracow (1991-1994) and a vice-dean of the Faculty (1994-2001).
 In 1990 he obtained his habilitation, a post-doctoral academic qualification, after presenting a dissertation: Teologia naturalna.
 Filozoficzna problematyka Boga [Natural Theology.
 A Philosophical Approach to God].
 In 1991 he became an associate professor, and in 1999 a full professor.
 In 1993–2003 Ziemiański was a professor at the Faculty of Philosophy of the Pontifical Theological Academy in Cracow, while continuing to lecture at the Ignatianum.
 2001–2009 he was a professor at the Theological Faculty in Bratislava (Trnava University, Slovakia).